yakdere/Android_GridImageBrowser/readme.md

 # Google Image Search Android Application

-This application allow you to search different type of images in different shapes and colors with few filter options.
+This application allow you to search different type of images in different shapes and colors with filter options and share them to other apps.

 **Features**